Kha/Bartizan/README.md

 *Variants: No Balancing, No Treasure, Start with Toy Arrows*

-Inspired by a certain other indie game - kill human players to regain your humanity!
+Inspired by a certain other indie game - kill living players to regain your humanity!
 Unlike in other game modes, you score points for killing enemy ghosts.
 This may be our most ambitious mod yet, and therefore not quite yet balanced.
+Toy arrows are a good way to nerf living players if you feel the ghosts are too weak.

 ## Variants